-- Foreign currency translations: The accounting records of the Fund are maintained in U.S. dollars.
+- 3 Foreign currency translations: The accounting records of the Fund are maintained in U.S. dollars.
 Foreign currency amounts are normally translated into U.S. dollars using the exchange rate as of 4:00 p.m.
-Eastern Time, on days the NYSE is open for business, to determine the value of investments, other assets and liabilities.
+Eastern Time, on days the New York Stock Exchange is open for business, to determine the value of investments, other assets and liabilities.
 Purchase and sale prices of securities, and income and expenses, are translated into U.S. dollars at the prevailing rate of exchange on the respective dates of such transactions.
-Net unrealized foreign currency gain/(loss), if any, arises from changes in the value of assets and liabilities, other than investments in securities, as a result of changes in exchange rates and is stated separately in the Statement of Operations. - Securities transactions and investment income: Securities transactions are recorded on trade date for financial reporting purposes.
-Interest income, including accretion of discount (adjusted for original issue discount, where applicable) and amortization of premium, where applicable, is recorded on the accrual basis.
-Realized gains and losses from securities transactions and foreign currency transactions, if any, are recorded on the basis of identified cost and stated separately in the Statement of Operations.

-Income tax information: The Fund is treated as a separate entity for U.S. federal income tax purposes.
+Net unrealized foreign currency gain/(loss), if any, arises from changes in the value of assets and liabilities, other than investments in securities, as a result of changes in exchange rates and is stated separately in the Statement of Operations. - 4 Securities transactions and investment income: Securities transactions are recorded on trade date for financial reporting purposes.
+Dividend income is recorded on the ex-dividend date or, for certain foreign dividends, as soon as the Fund becomes aware of the dividends.
+Non-cash dividends included in dividend income, if any, are recorded at the fair market value of the securities received.
+Interest income, including accretion of discount (adjusted for original issue discount, where applicable), and amortization of premium, where applicable, is recorded on the accrual basis.
+Realized gains and losses from securities transactions and foreign currency transactions, if any, are recorded on the basis of identified cost and stated separately in the Statement of Operations. - 5 Income tax information: The Fund is treated as a separate entity for U.S. federal income tax purposes.
 It is the policy of the Fund to continue to qualify for treatment as a regulated investment company ("RIC") by complying with the requirements of the U.S. Internal Revenue Code applicable to RICs and to distribute substantially all of its net investment income and net realized capital gains to its shareholders.
 To the extent the Fund distributes substantially all of its net investment income and net realized capital gains to shareholders, no federal income or excise tax provision is required.